+The decision to assign a surrogate is made using the Region Service Center Surrogate Decision Making Flow Chart.
 The FBISD Surrogate Parent Tracking form will be used to record the reason the student requires a surrogate, the date the need for a surrogate was determined, surrogate name, date the surrogate assignment was made, and the date that the surrogate training was completed.

-CCC, ARD Facilitators, Diagnosticians, LSSPs, and/or SLPs (for any speech only students) can either utilize a campus trained surrogate or contact the special education department for assistance accessing a surrogate.
+Diagnosticians, LSSPs, and/or SLPs (for any speech only students) can either utilize a campus trained surrogate or contact the special education department for assistance accessing a surrogate.
 The Program Manager of Program Improvement will maintain documentation of all surrogate parent assignments.
 Once a surrogate is assigned, he/she will complete and sign the Surrogate Parent form from Success Ed given to them by the campus evaluation staff member.
 If the Program Manager of Program Improvement assigns the surrogate, the campus will be forwarded a copy of the Letter of Agreement and Acknowledgement of Surrogate Training form which was previously completed at the time of the surrogate's training.